 When you practice you’re going to be wrong many times long before figuring out how to do it right.
 It’s a normal condition.
 Right?

 the problem arises…

-When you practice in a room where your neighbour and roommates can hear you…or even if they don’t hear, you’re slightly self-conscious that they can hear you that’s enough to lose your self-confidence.
+When you practice in a room where your neighbor and roommates can hear you…or even if they don’t hear, you’re slightly self-conscious that they can hear you that’s enough to lose your self-confidence.
 Remember it’s meditation.

 However, with the course time, when you will develop your voice and confidence, you won’t care what others are thinking about you and then you can practice in normal places too.

 Till then, you need that special spot where nobody can hear you.

 8. Warm-Up Exercises: Do’s and Don’ts

 Vocal cords are one of your body muscles and just like other muscles, they also need to warm up before performing.